 That's what comes of being a bachelor all your life.

-Played when the kids are dancing at the party See more
+Sung by all at the Christmas party See more